g4br1el/agile21_abstaining/README.md

 to Twitter regulations as well as to the situation with respect to privacy rights (right of users to delete data after we got them from the stream), we cannot publish the data.

 Tweet IDs: But we are allowed to publish the involved tweet IDs.
 These are available in the synthetic dataset as the filenames.
+Additionally, the tweet IDs are listed in the file `tweet_ids.txt.bz2`.
 You will be able to download (most of) those tweets with your own API credentials using the given IDs.

 Synthetic Dataset: The situation of the paper is roughly that a majority of the text objects assigned to commercial or residential buildings by proximity is irrelevant for the building.
 But we believe a little bit is.
 Our synthetic problem